sanimiftah/EdTech/README.md

 # 📚 Ethical AI Reflection Tool for Southeast Asia Classrooms (SDG 4)
+*Deep Reflect.
+Honest Tech.*

 A culturally rooted, reflection-driven EdTech initiative to support **UN SDG 4: Quality Education**, by helping students and teachers navigate ethical AI use in the classroom—especially in Southeast Asia’s multilingual, low-resource contexts.